Epigraphic Research is a registered Illinois entity dedicated to the rigorous scientific study of some of the world's most enduring enigmas.

 Current projects include: monitoring and disseminating scientific research about the Shroud of Turin; investigation of the Hooper Ranch Pueblo sun dagger shrine and Quetzalcoatl effigy; and the ongoing identification of ancient Chinese rock writings in North America.

 John A. Ruskamp, Jr. is the Senior Research Analyst for Epigraphic Research.
 His education includes a B.S. in biochemistry from the Illinois Institute of Technology, three graduate degrees (M.Ed., M.B.A, and Ed.D.) from Loyola University of Chicago, and extensive postdoctoral coursework.

-During his multifaceted professional career, John worked as an analytical chemist for Argonne National Laboratory; taught college courses for VanderCook College on the campus of the Illinois Institute of Technology; served as a mathematics instructor for the Army-Navy Academy; and as a teacher, administrator, and the first eLearning Manager for the Chicago Public Schools... a position in which he pioneered the introduction of online credit courses, Internet content filtering, and professional computer training activities for the District's 640 school sites.
+During his multifaceted professional career, John worked as an analytical chemist for Argonne National Laboratory; taught for VanderCook College on the campus of the Illinois Institute of Technology; served as a mathematics instructor for the Army-Navy Academy; and as a teacher, administrator, and the first eLearning Manager for the Chicago Public Schools... a position in which he pioneered the introduction of online credit courses, Internet content filtering, and professional computer training activities for the District's 640+ academic sites.

 Currently John is involved with the Adler Planetarium's near-space high altitude balloon program and lectures on the following topics: "The Identification of Ancient Chinese Pictograms in pre-Columbian North American Rock Writing;" "Scientific Studies of the Shroud of Turin;" and "The Cultural Significance of the Hooper Ranch Pueblo sun dagger Shrine and Quetzalcoatl effigy."